Sarpasana (The Snake Pose) Steps & Benefits

 - The regular practice of Snake Pose strengthens the back muscles and spine.

-- Sarpasana stretches chest, lungs, shoulders, and abdomen
+- Sarpasana stretches the chest, lungs, shoulders, and abdomen.

 - Its regular practice stimulates abdominal organs like the liver, kidneys, and digestive organs.